 Impact resistance and durability

 Regarding construction, Hard hats, impact resistance, and durability are paramount.
 Top-quality helmets are designed to withstand significant force, protecting workers from falling objects and accidental collisions.
-These Construction hat typically feature:
+These Construction hats typically feature:

 - High-density polyethylene (HDPE) or acrylonitrile butadiene styrene (ABS) shells